dzekelid/news/_listings/new-york-times/query-json-get.md

 ---
 swagger: "2.0"
 info:
-  title: New York Times
+  title: New York Times Geographic API
-  description: You already know that NYTimes.com is an unparalleled source of news
+  description: The Geographic API extends the Semantic API, using a linked data approach
-    and information.
-But now it's a premier source of data, too &mdash; why just read the news when you can hack it?
+    to enhance location concepts used in The New York Times' controlled vocabulary and data resources which combine them with the GeoNames database, an authoritative and free to use database of global geographical places, names and features.
   termsOfService: https://developer.nytimes.com/tou
   version: 2.0.0
 host: api.nytimes.com
-basePath: /svc/search/v2
+basePath: /svc
 schemes:
 - http
 produces: